OneGov/onegov-cloud/README.md

 ## Setting up the application(s)

-**Town, Town6 and Org**
+**Org, Town, Town6, Agency, FSI and Translator Directory**

-Create a new organisation in the database together with a new admin:
+Create a new organisation in the database together with a new admin (adjust the path according to your configuration):

     onegov-org --select /onegov_org/govikon add "Gemeinde Govikon"
-    onegov-user --select /onegov_org/govikon add admin admin@example.org
+    onegov-user --select /onegov_org/govikon add admin admin@example.org --password test

 **Election Day and Swissvotes**